trans-hues/trans-resist/README.md

 Signal is a free and open source encrypted messaging app, available for Android, iPhone, and computers.

+You can install Signal for your phone [here.](https://signal.org/install)

 One of the biggest downsides to Signal is that it requires a phone number to sign up.
 However, after you've created your account, you can use any phone number for that account.
 That means that you can spoof (create) a fake phone number to sign up.
 You will need that phone number to confirm your account in the initial setup process, but once you've done that, you can delete or abandon the fake number you used to sign up.

 * [How to sign up on mobile](https://support.signal.org/hc/en-us/articles/360007318691-Register-a-phone-number)